Deformation theory of Cohomological Field Theories: Abstract

 \section{Abstract}

 We develop the deformation theory of cohomological field theories (CohFTs), which is done as a special case of a general deformation theory of morphisms of modular operads.
-This leads us to introduce two new natural extensions of the notion of a CohFT: homotopical (necessary to structure chain-level Gromov--Witten invariants) and quantum (with examples found in the works of Buryak--Rossi on integrable systems).
-We introduce a new version of Kontsevich's graph complex, enriched with tautological classes on the moduli spaces of stable curves.
-We use it to study a new universal deformation group which acts naturally on the moduli spaces of quantum homotopy CohFTs, by methods due to Merkulov--Willwacher.
-This group is shown to contain both the prounipotent Grothendieck--Teichm\"uller group and the Givental group.
+This leads us to introduce two new natural extensions of the notion of a CohFT: homotopy (necessary algebraic toolkit to develop chain-level Gromov--Witten invariants) and quantum (with examples found in the works of Buryak and Rossi on integrable systems).
+The universal group of symmetries of morphisms of modular operads, based on Kontsevich's graph complex, is shown to be trivial.
+Using the tautological rings on moduli spaces of curves, we introduce a natural enrichment of Kontsevich's graph complex.
+This leads to universal groups of nontrivial symmetries of both homotopy and quantum CohFTs, which, in the latter case, is shown to contain both the prounipotent Grothendieck--Teichm\"uller group and the Givental group.